-OLED TV Mobile and Large Area Applications
+OLED TV, Mobile, and Large-Area Applications

-OLED-based displays have several unique attributes that continue to drive interest for television applications.
-As well, the explosion in portable video-capable devices such as tablets and smartphones place high demands for the displays.
-3D television application puts a higher demand on display power, response times, and high dynamic range.
-Papers are sought that describe unique OLED display demonstrations that highlight the unique attributes of OLED architectures.
-In particular, papers are sought for OLEDbased displays with unique attributes that include transparent OLEDs, high-resolution displays on novel active backplanes, large-area displays for TV.
+OLED-based displays have several unique attributes that continue to drive their growth in portable video-capable devices such as tablets and smartphones and increase the demand for television applications.
+Papers are sought that describe unique OLED display demonstrations that highlight the distinctive attributes of OLED architectures.
+In particular, papers are sought for OLEDbased displays with unique attributes that include transparent OLEDs, high-resolution displays and, large-area displays for TV and 3D TV applications.
 Papers covering materials (small molecule and polymer), devices, patterning, and unique drive schemes leading to television applications will be considered.